propellerlabsio/meteor-ui5-website/public/webapp/demo/binding/OneOrder.md

-## Binding paths for individual documents
+## Binding to individual documents

 In this example we want a single, specific document.
 Documents in Mongo collections are uniquely identified by the value in the `_id` field and we add this after the collection name in parenthesis, e.g. "`/Orders(10248)`".